What Is Aftercare?

 - Work through an inpatient residential treatment program for 30 to 90 days

 - Go through a partial hospitalization program (PHP) for 30 days

 - Participate in an intensive outpatient program (IOP) for 60 days

 - Receive outpatient program (OP) services for up to six months

-Through our aftercare services, you will see a gradual dissipation of clinical support as you integrate back into your family and a new independent life.
-Even as you graduate from receiving support services at Grace Recovery and our sister company, Emerge Recovery, we will teach you how to live autonomously.
+Through our aftercare services, clients will see a gradual dissipation of clinical support as they integrate back into their families and a new independent lives.
+Even as women graduate from receiving support services at Grace Recovery and our sister company, Emerge Recovery, we continue to provide them with knowledge and tools to support them in living autonomously.

 Full Continuum of Care for Moms:

 - Normally stays with us for three months

 - Will split her time between Grace housing and her home

 - Slowly, over time, transitions to spending more days at home